Vision Zero Quick-Build Projects

 Vision Zero is a citywide policy passed in 2014 and it is a commitment to build better and safer streets, educate the public on traffic safety, enforce traffic laws, and adopt policy changes that save lives.
 The goal is to create a culture that prioritizes traffic safety and ensure that mistakes on our roadways do not result in serious injuries or death.

-The 15 selected streets for quick-build projects are located on the Vision Zero High Injury Network, the 13% of streets accounting for 75% of the City’s severe and fatal traffic injuries.
+The selected streets for quick-build projects are located on the Vision Zero High Injury Network, the 13 percent of streets accounting for 75 percent of the City’s severe and fatal traffic injuries.
 In some cases, the quick-build projects also stem from larger capital project efforts, aiming to redesign streetscapes and transportation infrastructure for safety and livability improvements.

-The quick-build projects initiative is one of many efforts to help achieve the City’s Vision Zero goals.
+The Quick-Build Program is one of many efforts to help achieve the City’s Vision Zero goals.
 Read more about other City efforts in the San Francisco Vision Zero Action Strategy.